 - Avoid mass gatherings and congregate settings.
 The CDC defines congregate settings as crowded public places where close contact with others may occur.

 - Those who are at risk for more severe COVID-19 illness, such as older adults and persons with compromised immunity, should limit contact with others and be rigorous about social distancing and other protective measures

 - Use good protective behaviors: wash your hands frequently using soap and hot water for at least 20 seconds; cover coughs and sneezes; stay away from others if you’re ill, and disinfect high-touch surfaces at home and work.

 Should I Hold My Small Group Gathering?
 (Playdate, Book Clubs, Sleepovers)

-Remember social distancing guidelines (maintaining a distance of approximately six feet from others) if you do need to go out.
+Remember to maintain social distancing (maintaining a distance of approximately six feet from others) if you do need to go out.
 Avoid public spaces, public activities, and group gatherings with 10 or more people.

 Should I Go to Work?